dev-glue/appenginetaskutils/README.md

 ### Using task as a decorator

-You can take any function and make it run in a separate task, like this:
+You can take any function and make it enqueue in a separate task, like this:

 	@task
 	def myfunction():